ivfreire/ivfreire/README.md

 # Hey there 👋️

-I am a research intern at the [Nuclear & Energy Research Institute](https://www.ipen.br) and a senior year undergraduate Physics student at the [University of São Paulo](https://www.usp.br).
-I am currently working with computational modeling, simulation and data visualization in the radioactive waste management industry.
+I have recently graduated in Physics BSc from [USP](https://usp.br) and I am a research intern at the [IPEN/CNEN](https://www.ipen.br).
+Currently working with computational modeling, simulation and data visualization in the radioactive waste management industry.

 <img src='images/usp.jpg'/>